-Some people idolise footballers, athletes, film stars or business dragons and I actually think that it matters who you choose to be your hero because it says a lot about you.
+Some children idolise footballers, athletes, film stars or business dragons and I actually think that it matters who they choose to be their heroes because it says a lot about them.

 They are the people we secretly admire in our quiet moments of pondering and daydreaming.

-They represent our potential and our unlimited possibilities.
+They represent our potential and our unlimited possibilities as they inspire us to become the best we can be.

-Heroes provide us with a moral compass, a destination that we would like to reach or a core value that speaks to us.
+As parents we consciously and unconsciously pass our values on to our children who look up to us as role models & as their role models we provide our kids with a moral compass, a destination that they would like to reach or a core value that speaks to them

 Sean Wise in his interesting book, “How to be a Business Superhero” talks about the characteristics that all superheroes share: